jakeh12/431-dirtycow/security_topic_paper.md

 ![Mapping to memory](./cow.png)

 Everything else stays the same as it was in the previous code example until we call `write()`.
-Since the mapping is private, a `write()` will cause a copy-on-write.
+Since the mapping is private (`MAP_PRIVATE`), a `write()` will cause a copy-on-write.
 In other words, the kernel will provide us a copy to write into.
 Now it is important to realize that the physical address of the copy is different from the original but the virtual is not.
 The virtual address saved in our `map` pointer stays the same but the translated physical address is now different.
 The `write()` change is signified in red in the drawing.
 When we call either `madvise()` or `unmap()`, the following happens.

 ![Mapping to memory](./cleanup.png)